rur/treetop/README.markdown

         }
     }

-### Hierarchical Handlers
+### Hierarchical Views

 The Treetop library includes an abstraction for creating more complex networks of handlers.
-The 'PageView' API is available for building handler instances which take advantage of the template inheritance feature supported by the Go standard library<sup>(1)</sup>.
+A page view API is available for building handler instances that take advantage of the template inheritance feature supported by the Go standard library<sup>(1)</sup>.

     base := treetop.NewView("base.html.tmpl", baseHandler)
-    landing := base.SubView(
+    content := base.SubView(
         "content",
-        "landing.html.tmpl",
-        landingHandler,
+        "content.html.tmpl",
+        contentHandler,
     )
-    contactForm := base.SubView(
+    form := content.SubView(
-        "content",
+        "form",
         "contact.html.tmpl",
         contactHandler,
     )
-    submit := contactForm.SubView(
+    submit := content.SubView(
-        "message",
+        "form",
         "contactSubmit.html.tmpl",
-        contactSubmitHandler,
+        submitHandler,
     )

-    mux.Handler("/", treetop.ViewHandler(landing))
-    mux.Handler("/contact", treetop.ViewHandler(contactForm))
+    mux.HandleGET("/", treetop.ViewHandler(content))
+    mux.HandleGET("/contact", treetop.ViewHandler(form))
-    mux.Handler("/contact/submit", treetop.ViewHandler(submit).FragmentOnly())
+    mux.HandlePOST("/contact/submit", treetop.ViewHandler(submit).FragmentOnly())

 All handler instances implement the `http.Handler` interface so you are free to use whatever routing library you wish.

 Each template file path is paired with a data handler.
 This function is responsible for yielding execution data for the corresponding template.
-For example,

-    func contactSubmitHandler(_ treetop.Response, req *http.Request) interface{} {
-        // ...handle request here...
-        // data for template
-        return "Thanks friend!"
-    }

 Hierarchy works by chaining handlers together to assemble tiers of template data into one data structure.

-    // top-level handler delegates 'content' data loading to a sub handler func baseHandler(rsp treetop.Response, req *http.Request) interface{} {
+    // top-level handler delegates to zero or more sub handler func baseHandler(rsp treetop.Response, req *http.Request) interface{} {
         return struct{
             Content interface{}